 - Invoice recipient – The party that receives the invoice.
 Significantly this is not necessarily the customer.
 For example, if a shop was to buy something, the invoice recipient may well be their headquarters rather than that particular shop.

-For more information on the various parties used in EDIFACT, see our blog post on this here.
+For more information on the various parties used in EDIFACT, see our blog post on how to use EDIFACT parties correctly.

 Usually, an EDI message exchange consists of multiple different messages, e.g. in case of EDIFACT: